Remote (online) verification

 Same-device verification workflow

-Same-device workflows include a single device which houses two different applications:
+Same-device workflows include a single device and two different applications:

-• One application is used to verify mDocs.
+- One web application is used to verify mDocs.
 It is used to create a presentation request and verify the incoming presentation response.
 In our example this it the BankApp.

-• One application is used to hold and present mDocs.
+- One native application is used to hold and present mDocs.
 It is used to receive a presentation request, authenticate the holder, gather matching credentials and share them (upon holder’s consent) with the verifier.
 In our example this is the WalletApp.

 This workflow uses simple redirects to exchange the authorisation request and response between the two applications.

-Consider a scenario where a user attempts to execute a financial transaction through their mobile banking app.
-Upon initiating the transaction, the banking app requests a proof of the user’s identity.
+For example, consider a scenario where a user performs a financial transaction in a banking web application using their mobile device.
+Upon initiating the transaction, the banking application requests a proof of the user’s identity.
 The digital wallet receives this request and seeks the holder’s consent to send a presentation response with a matching credential, such as a drivers’ license, national ID card or passport.

-Upon receiving consent, the presentation response is signed using a private key the issuer attested to and is included in the credential.
+Upon receiving consent, the presentation response is signed using a private key with its corresponding public key attested by the issuer and included in the credential.
 This private key is typically stored in the mobile platform secure key store, which must be unlocked by biometrics, verifying the identity of the holder.

-The wallet then sends the presentation response to the verifier, who verifies both the credential as well as the presentation’s signature.
-If the private key used to sign the presentation matches the one attested by the issuer who issued the credential, the verifier can confirm the identity of the entity presenting the credential.
+The wallet then sends the presentation response to the verifier, who verifies both the credential and the presentation’s signature.
+If the public key found in the credential can be used to verify the presentation’s signature, the verifier can confirm the identity of the entity presenting the credential.

 With authentication confirmed, the transaction proceeds, all within the confines of the user’s single mobile device.